rcl-ssl/docs/portal/azure-appservice-san.md

 ## AAD Accounts

+{: .warning }
-**Personal and Microsoft Accounts are not supported for Azure App Service.
-Only Azure Active Directory (AAD) organizational accounts (also known as ‘Work or School Accounts’) are supported.**
+Personal and Microsoft Accounts are not supported for Azure App Service.
+Only Azure Active Directory (AAD) organizational accounts (also known as ‘Work or School Accounts’) are supported.

 If you try to manage an Azure App service with a MSA account you will get the following error.